Policies

 In order to preserve the purpose, goals, and nature of engagement in the SCARD annual Fall Meeting, attendance shall be limited to radiology department chairs who are members or who are eligible for membership, in addition to their radiology department senior business officer.

-Approved October, 2019
+Approved by Membership October 2019

 SCARD STATEMENT ON PAID PARENTAL LEAVE